app-store

 Why They Matter for Developers

 Understanding the guidelines before development begins saves time and prevents costly rejections.
-Apple updates these rules regularly, and developers are expected to stay current.
-Common violations include misleading metadata, broken functionality, and improper use of private APIs.
+Apple revises these rules regularly, and developers must stay current.
+Common violations include misleading metadata, broken functionality, and unauthorized use of private APIs.

 Staying Compliant

-Developers should review the guidelines before every major submission, subscribe to Apple developer communications for updates, and reference specific guideline numbers when responding to review feedback.
-Building compliance into the development workflow from the start is far more efficient than fixing issues after a rejection.
+Review the guidelines before every major submission, subscribe to Apple developer communications for updates, and reference specific guideline numbers when responding to review feedback.
+Building compliance into the development workflow from the start saves far more time than fixing issues after a rejection.